How to Perform a Load Check on a Polyphase Transformer-rated Watt-hour Meter

 First a disclaimer.
 If you are not a meter tech or a qualified person then you do not need to attempt anything that is written below in regard to the form 9s.
 It can kill you if you do not know what you are doing.

-When we check the form 9s meter in a transformer rated installation there are a couple of things that we will look at and take note of.
+When we perform a load check the form 9s meter in a transformer rated installation there are a couple of things that we will look at and take note of.
 First we want to check the meter number.
 I know this sounds simple but you want to make sure that you are in the right place.
 Now write down the readings of the meter.
 There should be a simple kwh reading as well as a kw reading.
 It is also possible that your utility uses more than these such as kva.
 You may also be required to download the information from the meter as well.
 If the meter is a solid state meter you want to make sure that there are no diagnostic codes in the meter.
 If there are you will need to check them and find out what the problem is.

 Solid state meters have come a long way.
 If you do not have a piece of test equipment that is capable of showing you the vector diagram of your form 9s meter you can logon to the meter and view the vector diagram there.
 The vector diagram can alert you to things that you may not be able to see right away.
 Vector diagrams can also let you know if you have any wires crossed as well as the amplitude of the current and voltage on all three phases.
 Using vector diagrams you can also view all of your phase angles.